 Emmanuel Foundation was initially formed to create an environment of hope and fun for children in developing countries*.
 We are convinced that every child should have the right to play, which is vital in their development and reaching their full potential.
 In serving children through this initiative our desire is to see positive transformation in children, families and whole communities.

-Emmanuel Foundation has installed over 80 playgrounds in 24 different countries around the world to date!
+Emmanuel Foundation has installed nearly 100 playgrounds in 25 different countries around the world to date!